-While much of the month might still be winter, many of the best things to do in New York in March are clearly looking ahead to the warmer days of spring.
+While much of the month might still technically be winter, many of the best things to do in New York in March are clearly looking ahead to the warmer days of spring.

 Throughout the state, there are many fantastic reasons to travel around the state in the coming month.

-Here are 10 of the best things to do in March in New York.
+Here are 7 of the best things to do in March in New York.

-(Article updated February 24, 2018, for events in March 2019)
+(Article updated February 11, 2022, for events in March 2022.)

-Holiday Valley’s Winter Carnival in Ellicottville – March 8-10
+Holiday Valley’s Winter Carnival in Ellicottville – March 12-13

 If you are looking to enjoy a bit more of winter, head to southwestern New York for Holiday Valley’s Winter Carnival.

 Find out more here.

-St. Patrick’s Day Parade in New York City – March 16
+St. Patrick’s Day Parade in New York City – March 17

-If you can’t make it out to the parade, it will also be live streamed on NBCNewYork.com.
+If you can’t make it out to the parade, it will also be live-streamed on NBCNewYork.com.

 Find out more on the parade’s website.

-Find out more on Macy’s website.
+Find out more and sign up now on the event’s website.

 For more information, visit the museum’s website.